Most Common Facebook Ad Mistakes To Avoid - Lebesgue: AI CMO Skip to content

 But why is this wrong?

-When you set “Add To Cart” as your conversion event, Facebook focuses on finding a subset of people that are most likely to complete that step – add an item to the cart.
+When you set “Add To Cart” as your conversion event, Facebook focuses on finding a subset of people who are most likely to complete that step – add an item to the cart.

 While you may get a lot more conversion actions when optimizing for this conversion event, you’re less likely to get a higher-quality audience and generate more purchases.